 Rollovers may only be made during the lifetime of the Designated Beneficiary.
 In the case of a Rollover, the ABLE account from which amounts were rolled, or taken from, must be closed by the 60th day after the amount was distributed from the ABLE account.
 A transfer of funds that does not meet the conditions stated above for Rollovers will constitute a Non-Qualified Withdrawal subject to federal tax on any earnings and the Additional 10% Tax.
 Also, a Non-Qualified Withdrawal may negatively affect a Designated Beneficiary’s eligibility for federal or state benefits.
 You should carefully read the Rollovers section of the Program Disclosure Statement for more information as well as the tax consequences.

 Effective for distributions after December 22, 2017, and before January 1, 2026, amounts in a 529 account may be rolled over to an ABLE account of the 529 account’s designated beneficiary or a “member of the family” (as defined by IRC 529) of the 529 account’s designated beneficiary.
-Any rollover from a 529 account to an ABLE account is limited by and will count towards the Annual Contribution Limit.
-For 2018, this amount is $15,000.
+Any rollover from a 529 account to an ABLE account is limited by and will count towards the Annual Contribution Limit (currently $17,000).
 To qualify as a rollover, it must be paid to a Texas ABLE Program Account within 60 days after the date of the withdrawal.
 Please see the offering document from your 529 account administrator for information regarding the tax consequences of Rollovers out of your 529 account.

 Note: The revisions to Section 529 of the IRC permitting rollovers to ABLE accounts was passed by U.S. Congress and was signed into law by the President of the United States on December 22, 2017.
 The information presented is based on a good faith interpretation of the statutory language.
 If, and when, material updates become available we will update this website and the Program Disclosure Statement.
 Please consult with your tax advisor for more information.